RafaelRodriguesFraga/dotnet-basekit/DotnetBoilerplate.Components.Api/README.md

 ## Inspiration

 This package was based on [Optsol.Components.Service](https://www.nuget.org/packages/Optsol.Components.Service).
-The whole set of components ( `DotnetBoilerplate.Components.Api`, `DotnetBoilerplate.Components.Application`, `DotnetBoilerplate.Components.Domain`, `DotnetBoilerplate.Components.Domain.MongoDb`, `DotnetBoilerplate.Components.Infra.CrossCutting`, `DotnetBoilerplate.Components.Infra.MongoDb`, `DotnetBoilerplate.Components.Shared` ) is a bolierplate that was developed to make things a little bit easier for some people (and for learning purposes too)
+The whole set of components ( `DotnetBoilerplate.Components.Api`, `DotnetBoilerplate.Components.Application`, `DotnetBoilerplate.Components.Domain.MongoDb`,  `DotnetBoilerplate.Components.Domain.Sql`, `DotnetBoilerplate.Components.Infra.MongoDb`, `DotnetBoilerplate.Components.Infra.Sql`, `DotnetBoilerplate.Components.Shared` ) is a bolierplate that was developed to make things a little bit easier for some people (and for learning purposes too)

 ## Conclusion

 The `DotnetBoilerplate.Components.Api` package provides a set of methods that simplify the creation and handling of API responses in the WebApi Applications.
 By deriving your API controllers from `ApiControllerBase`, you can take advantage of the common response creation logic and ensure consistent error handling throughout your API.